 FCRC commenced in 1978 as the Financial Counsellor’s Association of Victoria (Inc.) and later changed its name to the Consumer Advocacy and Financial Counselling Association of Victoria (CAFCA).
 Following a review of the Constitution in 1996 CAFCA changed its name to the Financial and Consumer Rights Council Inc (FCRC).

 Since then, FCRC has grown to include nearly 250 financial counsellor and organisation members, all of which are focused on different areas of consumer protection and financial counselling practice.
 Members of FCRC are very active in supporting each other through participation in regional, statewide and case specific working groups.
+FCRC also contributed to Financial Counselling Australia (FCA) on the development of national standards for the profession.

 The systemic advocacy, policy and project work of FCRC has contributed to an increase in the number of financial counsellors in Victoria.
 This has also resulted in the development of numerous resources to assist consumers and caseworkers to deal with financial hardship, and to advocate strongly for those who need it most.